Kick Off Trainee Sports Reporter Scheme

 The BBC Kick Off Trainee Sports Reporter Scheme gives talented people from a diverse range of backgrounds the opportunity to learn and develop sports reporting skills at the BBC.

 These work experience placements are two days a week for five weeks during July and August.
-Placements will be available at BBC local radio and online sites across the UK – the full list is below.
+Placements will be available at BBC local radio and online sites across the UK.

 We're looking for talented applicants, male or female, from a wide range of backgrounds and experiences.
 No previous media or journalism experience or training is required.